 ERP integration connects a central ERP system with other business applications, databases, and third-party software.
 The goal is to create a smooth flow of data across departments so every team works with the same information.

-Think of ERP as the core system that manages finance, HR, procurement, and inventory.
+Think of Australia’s top ERP systems for business as the most common ERP modules such as finance, HR, procurement, and inventory.
 However, modern companies also use tools like CRM, marketing platforms, and supply chain systems that operate separately.

 Integration connects these platforms through APIs or middleware so data syncs automatically.
 For example, a customer update in an eCommerce system can instantly reflect in inventory, finance, and logistics records.